 This example shows laser engraving anodised Aluminium scaling.
 The laser delivers small pulses of energy which heat the material surface until it vapourises.
 This removes the layer that contains the black anodising exposing the base material below.
 Providing the required contrast between the two finishes.

-To create linear guides by laser engraving anodised aluminium.
+The application – To create laser engraving anodised aluminium scaling guides.

 The guides are for the side of a machine providing a quick positional reference.
 In this example, the full scale is much larger than the process area available.
 It was necessary to create tooling that allowed us to move the material after each 200 mm section was marked, ensuring the scaling was accurate.